KTH-SML/ITRL-Manufacturing/README.md

 ### First Layer Adhesion Issues
 0. Clean Clean Clean.
 Often non obvious bed failures are due to a greasy/dusty bed (grease from hands, feet, faces), usually from hands.
 That is why it is important to wipe the bed down with isopropyl alcohol once in a while.
 1. Avoid applying glue to the bed unless it's accompanied by thorough cleaning before and after printing, (under no circumstance should glue be used on the Voron Trident).

+##### Does not apply to the PrusaMK4:
-2. Gradually increase the first layer flow rate, potentially up to 200%.
+1. Gradually increase the first layer flow rate, potentially up to 200%.
 Be mindful of any clicking sounds, indicating that the setting might be too high.
-3. Consider raising the bed temperature and lowering the first layer's speed.
+2. Consider raising the bed temperature and lowering the first layer's speed.
 For Ultimakers, remember to check and trim the filament for [bite marks](https://content.invisioncic.com/ultimake/monthly_2015_08/Filament.jpg.f86418ddcaa460f1f2acc257042f0c42.jpg).
-4. Ensure the bed is properly leveled.
+3. Ensure the bed is properly leveled.
 This is particularly critical for Ultimaker 2+.
 Incorrect leveling can result in nozzle damage.
 [See this first layer calibration guide](https://github.com/KTH-SML/ITRL-Manufacturing/assets/21311514/577eaf8e-30e7-4db9-832f-9c69cd600eb7).

-## 📋 Usage Instructions
+## 📋 Instructions
+### Installation instructions PrusaMK4
+Most if not all questions that may arise regarding the Prusa are answered in the official user guide next to the printer, [here is the online version](https://www.prusa3d.com/downloads/manual/prusa3d_manual_MK4_MK39_103_en.pdf)

+To get started quickly.
+Download PrusaSlicer [here](https://www.prusa3d.com/en/page/prusaslicer_424/) and follow the wizard, adding the PrusaMK4 preset.
+Then, instead of using the USB (in a pinch its ok but USBs have a tendency to dissapear in SML), print wirelessly directly from PrusaSlicer.
+##### Printing via the WebUI
+Make sure you are connected to the SML network, [go here](http://PrusaMK4) or [try here](http://PrusaMK4.local).
+The login details are ```Maker``` and ```UFw8c3FFsrb8Lq3```
+##### Printing directly from PrusaSlicer
+[Read more here, skip to step 3](https://help.prusa3d.com/guide/sending-files-from-prusaslicer-to-prusalink_222961).
+Make sure you are connected to the SML network, use ip ```PrusaMK4``` and APIKey ```UFw8c3FFsrb8Lq3```

-### Installation instructions
+### Installation instructions Trident
 #### MAC OS
 The recommended install method is using brew.
 To install brew type this into Terminal:
 ```console